liquid-rocketry-illinois/RCP-Host/RCP.md

 ### Sensor Read Requests

-This packet can be used to request a value from a READ ONLY device on the target.
-Devices that can be read from but also written to have their own packet formats.
-This includes devices like GPS, Acceleration, Pressure Transducers, etc.
+This packet can be used to request a value from a READ ONLY sensor device on the target, or to communicate new configuration settings for the device.
+There are multiple versions of this packet:

-This packet contains 1 additional byte, making the packet length 1.
-The device class byte indicates the device to read from.
-The single parameter byte indicates the ID of the sensor, if applicable (i.e., transducers, other similar devices).
-If the requested device is not identified by an ID, then this byte should be zero.
+- Basic sensor request: This packet can be used to only request the value from a sensor device.
+This packet consists only of the header and class bytes, as well as one additional ID byte.
+- Tare request: This packet can be used to tare a sensor.
+When a tare request is received, the sensor should automatically and immediately begin applying this tare value to subsequent data packets.
+The format is as follows:
+    - Header, class, and ID bytes to identify the sensor
+    - A data channel byte indicates which data channel (for example, the GPS data packet has 4 data channels) to complete the tare on (zero indexed)
+    - The tare value, in the sensors native units.
+For most sensors, this will be a 4 byte floating point value.
+This value is relative to the current data stream, not to the raw data produced by the sensor

 ---
 The remaining class codes are currently undefined, and can be used for future expansions.